asiakostrzewa/ShazamDesignSystem/docs/Components.md

 {: .note }
 Cards look good on any screen size and resolution, but nevertheless, remember to test their responsiveness.

-### Anatomy of card <!-- omit in toc -->
+### Anatomy of a card <!-- omit in toc -->
 ![Visualization of basic card elements](../links/AnatomyOfCard.png)

 ### UI card design principles <!-- omit in toc -->
-1. Efficiency - cards contain only necessary information and actions;
+- Efficiency - cards contain only necessary information and actions;
-2. Meaningfulness - cards contain information that helps the users make a decision;
+- Meaningfulness - cards contain information that helps the users make a decision;
-3. Clarity - the content of the card should have a clear visual hierarchy;
+- Clarity - the content of the card should have a clear visual hierarchy;
-4. Independence - card should be self-contained;
+- Independence - card should be self-contained;
-5. Responsiveness - cards can resize to fit the available space.
+- Responsiveness - cards can resize to fit the available space.

 {: .good }
 Use cards for dashboards, menu options and items that can best be perceived visually.